kripthor/io433/README.md

 * Configuration menus for changing output data rates and formats
 * Configuration menus for CC1101 setup: frequencies, modulations, data rates and bandwidth
 * Implement other modulations besides ASK-OOK
+* Add upload data files from PC to be replayed
+* Add accept from serial and transmit features
 * and so forth...

 Feel free to clone and play around, as well as to contribute and make a pull request.